 Well, he was a man after my own heart.
 I first met him when I was going to do my DM thesis on chests, and John Hodson at UCH was keen on the radiology of the people who lived around King's Cross, with the smog and the railway smoke.
 I'd done the chest expansion with a tape measure, and Pickering thought this was great, and accepted it as the stuff for a DM thesis.
 But that didn't get written, but a DM came later from published works on urinary reflux, urinary infections and renal involvement.
-The interview with Dr Jean Smellie is available here: www.podcasts.ox.ac.uk/series/recollecting-oxfordmedicine-oral-histories Dr John Spalding (died 13 February 2020)
+Listen to Jean speak about her life in her own voice.
+The full interview with Dr Jean Smellie is available here: www.podcasts.ox.ac.uk/series/recollecting-oxfordmedicine-oral-histories Dr John Spalding (died 13 February 2020)